National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Enclave Registration {#sec-onboarding-enclave}

 Due to the secure nature of the data that is available in the N3C Data Enclave, [registration](https://labs.cd2h.org/registration/) is required.
-Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS --see [Data Use Agreements](#sec-onboarding-dua) below for details.
+Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS -- see [Data Use Agreements](#sec-onboarding-dua) below for details.
 @fig-onboarding-030-login shows the four options to login and create an Enclave account: InCommon, Login.gov, NIH login, or HHS login. ^[This chapter focuses on InCommon and Login.gov.
 If you are an NIH or HHS employee, talk to your supervisor about using your NIH/HHS login.]

 ![Login options for registration.